T

 transport hub

-• Purchase your Jordan Pass here if you haven't already, as it includes Petra entry.
+• Purchase your Jordan Pass here if you haven't already, it includes your Petra entry and visa fees if applicable.

 ~60 min